Avgas: Properties

 The main petroleum component used in blending avgas is alkylate, which is a mixture of various isooctanes.
 Some refineries also use reformate.
 All grades of avgas that meet CAN 2–3, 25-M82 have a density of 6.01 lb/USgal at 15 C. (6 lb/U.S. gal is commonly used in America for weight and balance computation.)
 Density increases to 6.41 lb/USgal at −40 C, and decreases by about 0.1% per 1 C-change increase in temperature.

 Avgas has an emission coefficient (or factor) of 18.355 lb/USgal of CO_{2} or about 3.07 units of weight produced per unit weight of fuel used.
 Avgas is less volatile, with a Reid vapor pressure range of 5.5 to 7 psi, than automotive gasoline, with a range of 8 to 14 psi.
 A minimum limit ensures adequate volatility for engine starting.
 The upper limits are related to atmospheric pressure at sea level, 14.7 psi, for motor vehicles and ambient pressure at 22,000 ft, 6.25 psi, for aircraft.
 The lower avgas volatility reduces the chance of vapor lock in fuel lines at altitudes up to 22,000 ft.

 The particular mixtures in use today are the same as when they were first developed in the 1940s, and were used in airline and military aero engines with high levels of supercharging; notably the Rolls-Royce Merlin engine used in the Spitfire and Hurricane fighters, Mosquito fighter-bomber and Lancaster heavy bomber (the Merlin II and later versions required 100-octane fuel), as well as the liquid-cooled Allison V-1710 engine, and air-cooled radial engines from Pratt & Whitney, Wright, and other manufacturers on both sides of the Atlantic.
 The high octane ratings were traditionally achieved by the addition of tetraethyllead, a highly toxic substance that was phased out of automotive use in most countries in the late 20th century.

-Leaded avgas is currently available in several grades with differing maximum lead concentrations.
-(Unleaded avgas is also available.)
-Because tetraethyllead is a toxic additive, the minimum amount needed to bring the fuel to the required octane rating is used; actual concentrations are often lower than the permissible maximum.
 Historically, many post-WWII developed, low-powered 4- and 6-cylinder piston aircraft engines were designed to use leaded fuels; an unleaded replacement fuel is being developed and certified for these engines.
 Some reciprocating-engine aircraft still require leaded fuels, but some do not, and some can burn unleaded gasoline if a special oil additive is used.